BioinfoUNIBA/REDInet/README.md

        cd ../REDInet/Package/Utilities
        python3 REDInet_Inference.py -h

-6) Example of REDInet basic usage on the REDItools output table using the script enabling missing values imputation (using the reference genome: hg38 or hg19; BETA FEATURE):
+6) Example of the REDInet_Inference.py (multiprocessing version) basic usage on REDItools output table.
+This script version enables for both the parallel processing of several REDItools outTables and the imputation of missing values (using the reference genome: hg38 or hg19; BETA FEATURE):

        python3 ../REDInet/Package/Utilities/REDInet_Inference.py \
-          --I <REDItools_outTable_foldepath> # Input REDItools outTable \
+          --I <REDItools_outTable_foldepath> # Input REDItools outTable/s folder-path REQUIRED \
           --O <output_folder> # folder where results will be saved \
-          --A <assembly> # Build version: GRCh37 or GRCh38 - REQUIRED \
+          --A <assembly> # Build version: either GRCh37 or GRCh38 - REQUIRED \
           --C <MinCov> # e.g. 50 - NOT REQUIRED \
           --M <MinAG> # e.g. 3 - NOT REQUIRED \
-          --N <REDItools_outTable_name>
+          --N <REDItools_outTable_name/s> # REQUIRED

-7) Alternatively, a stable and lighter version of the REDInet inference script was released when imputation of missing values is not required or there is a need to use a different genome build:
+7) Alternatively, a stable and lighter version of the REDInet script was released.
+It is useful when parallel computation via multiprocessing is not required and/or when the imputation of missing values has to be carried out on a different genome build.
+It is strongly reccomended when the parallelization over different samples has to be computed via High-Throughput Computing (HTC) clusters.
+Below an example of the basic usage of the REDInet_Inference_ligth_ver.py script:

        python3 ../REDInet/Package/Utilities/REDInet_Inference_light_ver.py \
           -r <REDItools_outTable_filepath> # the path for the input REDItools outTable.gz compressed file indexed with tabix (see point 2 above) - REQUIRED \
-          -o <output_files_prefix> # the full path for the prefix used to write the 2 output files \
+          -o <output_files_prefix> # the full path for the prefix used to write the 3 output files - NOT REQUIRED \
           -c <MinCov> # e.g. 50 - NOT REQUIRED \
           -s <MinAG> # e.g. 3 - NOT REQUIRED \
           -f <MinAGfreq> # e.g. 0.01 - NOT REQUIRED

-## **REDInet output**:
+## **REDInet (multiprocessing) output**:
 REDInet analysis is a 3 steps process.
 At the end of each step a file is automatically produced and stored in the choiced output directory.
 1) Genomic positions are filtered on the basis of minimum base coverage, minimum A to G substitution rate and minimum number of guanosine in place of adenines.  <br />